Overheard in a Soho pub …

 EDDIE: Not really, no. Another pint?

-GUS: I’ll only continue to drink with you if you promise to stop obsessing about visual effects.
-Spectacular they may be, but they’re valid only in as much as they support the story the filmmakers have chosen to tell.
+GUS: I’ll continue to drink with you only if you promise to stop obsessing about visual effects.
+Spectacular they may be, but I submit they have value only in as much as they support the story the filmmakers have chosen to tell.

 GUS: Yes, please.

-EDDIE: (pauses) Those Light Beer guys totally nailed the Hulk, don’t you think?
+EDDIE: (pauses) Those Industrial Light Beer guys totally nailed the Hulk, right?

 GUS: (head in hands) Why me?